AjanShrestha/poodr/chapter_4.md

 This, however, should not deter you from trying.
 Interfaces evolve and to do so they must first be born.
 It is more important that a well-defined interface exist than that it be perfect.

 _Think_ about interfaces.
 Create them intentionally.
 It is your interfaces, more than all of your tests and any of your code, that define your application and determine its future.

+### Create Explicit Interfaces

+Your goal is to write code that works today, that can easily be reused, and that can be adapted for unexpected use in the future.
+Other people will invoke your methods; it is your obligation to communicate which ones are dependable.

+Every time you create a class, declare its interfaces.
+Methods in the public interface should

+- Be explicitly identified as such
+- Be more about what than how
+- Have names that, insofar as you can anticipate, will not change
+- Take a hash as an options parameter

+Be just as intentional about the private interface; make it inescapably obvious.
+Tests, because they serve as documentation, can support this endeavor.
+Either do not test private methods or, if you must, segregate those tests from the tests of public methods.
+Do not allow your tests to fool others into unintentionally depending on the changeable, private interface.

+Ruby provides three relevant keywords: _public, protected, and private_.
+Use of these keywords serves two distinct purposes.
+First, they indicate which methods are stable and which are unstable.
+Second, they control how visible a method is to other parts of your application.
+These two purposes are very different.
+Conveying informa- tion that a method is stable or unstable is one thing; attempting to control how others use it is quite another.

+---

+#### Public, Protected, and Private Keywords

+The _private_ keyword denotes the least stable kind of method and provides the most restricted visibility.
+Private methods must be called with an implicit receiver, or, inversely, may never be called with an explicit receiver.

+The *protected *keyword also indicates an unstable method, but one with slightly different visibility restrictions.
+Protected methods allow explicit receivers as long as the receiver is self or an instance of the same class or subclass of self.

+The _public_ keyword indicates that a method is stable; public methods are visible everywhere.

+---

+The keywords don’t deny access, they just make it a bit harder.
+Using them sends two messages:

+- You believe that you have better information today than programmers will have in the future.
+- You believe that those future programmers need to be prevented from accidentally using a method that you currently consider unstable.